lx-s/WinMute/README.md

 ![Screenshot of WinMute](http://files.lx-s.de/programs/WinMute/screenshot.png "Screenshot of WinMute")

 ### Requirements ###
-Windows XP with Service Pack 3 or any newer version of Windows.
+Windows Vista or any newer version of Windows.

 ### Installation ###
 Unzip it to your favourite directory and you are all set up!